 The thing is, it's not only some of your employees but your entire workforce that is now working from home.
 That means that you need to implement a completely new way of communicating with your employees.

-The thing is, while remote workers used to work from home one or two days a week on average, they are now expected to be working from home every day for weeks.
+The thing is, while remote workers used to work from home one or two days a week on average, they are now working from home more often.
 That means that you have to completely rethink the way you're communicating and engaging with them.

 That's where your internal communication comes to place.